econ-ark/REMARK/README.md

 # Replications and Explorations Made using the ARK (REMARK)

-This contains self-contained and complete projects written using the Econ-ARK.
+This collects and organizes self-contained and complete projects written using the Econ-ARK.
 The content here should be executable by anyone with a suitably configured computer (see "Installation.md" in this directory).